-Nowadays, everything is a false flag.
-Bomb blows up a bus?
+A bomb blows up a bus?
 False flag!
 A plane flies into a building?
 False flag!
-Somebody shoots up a school?
+Someone shoots up a school?
 False flag!
-Somebody took a shit in the toilet and didn’t flush?
+Someone took a dump in the toilet and didn’t flush it?
 False flag!

 “People didn’t believe us when we said that [Insert Theory Here] was true!”

 What about all of the conspiracy theories that have turned out to be false?
 What about all of the conspiracy theories that have never been proven?
 Are we just going to ignore those?

 “I’m just asking questions.”

-Instead of just stating his beliefs, he attempted to paint himself as a casual observer who was “confused” about some of the official facts about the Holocaust.
+Instead of just stating his beliefs, he attempted to paint himself as a casual observer who was “confused” about some of the official facts.